infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 Dependant on how many people show me that they're liking the code by giving ⭐'s on this repo, I'll expand functionality & push more quality of life updates.🎉

+## Disclaimer
 *Does not mean I take any responsibility if you get banned.
 All I'm saying is that it's insanely unlikely that you'll get banned for the usage of this.
-Since it's literally just using pictures to interact with the client and each movement and wait it does is randomised; meaning it's already avoiding fingerprinting.
+Since it's literally just using pictures to interact with the client and each movement and wait it does & its title is randomised; meaning it's already avoiding fingerprinting.
 On top of that they would never ever care enough to ban a external picture recognition based bot lmao